shczhen/docs/sql-statements/sql-statement-explain-analyze.md

 ---
-title: 説明分析| TiDBSQLステートメントリファレンス
+title: EXPLAIN ANALYZE | TiDB SQL Statement Reference
-summary: TiDBデータベースでのEXPLAINANALYZEの使用法の概要。
+summary: An overview of the usage of EXPLAIN ANALYZE for the TiDB database.
 ---

 # 説明分析 {#explain-analyze}